satyamsoni2211/pyconf2025_debugging_python_application_like_a_pro/python_pdb/README.md

 - **Breakpoint Function**: Python 3.7 introduced the built-in `breakpoint()` function, which simplifies the process of entering the debugger.
 By default, it calls `pdb.set_trace()`, but it can be customized via the `PYTHONBREAKPOINT` environment variable.
 - **Improved Display of Tracebacks**: The tracebacks in Python 3.7 are more informative, showing the variables involved in the error, which aids in quicker debugging.
-- **Data Classes**: While not directly related to PDB, the introduction of data classes in Python 3.7 can make debugging easier by providing a clearer structure for data, which PDB can then inspect.
-- **Context Variables**: Python 3.7 introduced context variables, which can be useful in asynchronous programming.
-PDB can be used to inspect these context variables during debugging sessions.

 ---

 ## Key Features

-- Command-line interface for:
+ Command-line interface for

 - Setting breakpoints
 - Stepping through code
 - Inspecting variables
 - Evaluating expressions

+and much more ...

 ---